WHAT IS CITYMAKERS?

 “I have no doubt that the transition toward an integrated transportation system requires to build a common vision between private companies, local governments, entrepreneurs, universities, and citizens” explains Clara.

 “This transition is a complex challenge that requires practical management recommendations both for local governments and private companies.
-Our approach is the result of a joint study with Susan Shaheen, a professor at the University of Berkeley and Co-Director at Transportation Sustainability Research Center (Good practices for advancing urban mobility innovation: A case study of one-way carsharing).
+Our approach is the result of a joint study with Susan Shaheen, a professor at the University of Berkeley and Co-Director at Transportation Sustainability Research Center.
 We developed a qualitative and multi-case study framework that has allowed us to study one-way carsharing services.
 The study highlighted practices for public and private players to drive change based on collective experience”.

 WHAT MAKES CITYMAKERS SPECIFIC?

 In Citymakers, the program partners will select seven startups to work on the transportation-related challenges below: